 There are no specific requirements to be a Photography Volunteer.
 However, we do ask that you supply your own camera or additional equipment.
 As we get closer to the event, your Lead Volunteer will contact you with further details.
-Your location will be decided between you and you’re your Lead Volunteer after you register as a Photography Volunteer.
-After Pelotonia weekend your Lead Volunteer will communicate all necessary information on how to upload photos taken during Pelotonia weekend.
+After Pelotonia weekend your Lead Volunteer will communicate all necessary information on how to upload photos taken during the event.

 These tasks will vary depending on the immediate needs during the week before the event but tasks may include warehouse duties, supply organization, venue set-up, and goody bag assembly, among others.
 Pre-event Volunteers will be contacted via email with further details as needs for these Volunteers arise.

 Lead Volunteers are responsible for all of the activities of their Volunteer Teams at their chosen locations and/or under their specific responsibilities.
 If you choose to be a Lead Volunteer, you must be willing to make yourself available the entire time the Volunteer Team activities that you are leading occur.
 The times required will vary by responsibilities at some locations.
 In addition to being available during Pelotonia weekend, Lead Volunteers will also be expected to participate in pre-event meetings and be responsible for communicating many event details to their Volunteer Team.
 If you are interested in being a Lead Volunteer for the first time please email Amber Herron at email@example.com to express your interest in the position.
 Please understand that there is an application process for Lead Volunteers.